flocko-motion/CurvatureEnhancedMeshSimplification/README.md

 ## Credits

-The algorithm was created by Garland and Heckberts and is described in "Mesh Simplification by Curvature-Enhanced Quadratic Error Metrics".
+The algorithm was created and implemented by Paolo Pellizzoni as described in "Mesh Simplification by Curvature-Enhanced Quadratic Error Metrics" and is based on the work of Garland and Heckberts.

-The initial implementation of the algorithm was done by Paolo Pellizzoni.